 Applies to: Cayosoft Administrator 4.3 or later.

-Summary: In order to access Microsoft Graph API to collect analytical data, the Cayosoft Service Account must be granted Administrative Consent.
+Summary: In order to access Microsoft Graph API to collect analytical data and work with Office 365 in Web Interface, the Cayosoft Office 365 connection account must be granted Administrative Consent.

 This article describes typical issues associated with Graph API.

 Error when running Analytics collection | Microsoft Office 365 Usage rule

 Issue: you configured HOME > RULES > Built-in Rules (Pre-configured) > Analytics collection | Microsoft Office 365 Usage rule to use Graph API to collect data and the rule shows error in its results:

 Access denied: Administrative consent to use Microsoft Graph API has not been granted.
 Please go to Cayosoft Console > Configuration > Microsoft Office 365 > Admin Consent, to grant it this permission.

 - Verify that you have granted consent as it is described in this article: Admin Consent to Azure APIs - Connecting to the Microsoft Graph API and re-run the Analytics collection runbook.

 - If you have already done this, but the error has not disappeared, check the MSOnline PowerShell module version as it described in the next section.